Jabulente/AB-Testing-on-Marketing-Campaigns/README.md

 The key objectives of this project are:

 1. **Compare the effectiveness** of three marketing campaigns (Campaign 1, Campaign 2, Campaign 3) using statistical analysis.
-2. **Analyze weekly sales performance** across different market sizes and outlet characteristics.
-3. **Identify statistically significant differences** in sales using appropriate A/B testing techniques.
+2. **Identify statistically significant differences** in sales using appropriate A/B testing techniques.
-4. **Visualize key trends and insights** to support decision-making for campaign selection.
+3. **Visualize key trends and insights** to support decision-making for campaign selection.

 ---